Let's assume we want to connect a 16Mb memory to an FPGA.

 As you can see, it's still one block of memory but there are two address buses.
 That's because blockrams in modern FPGAs are dual-ported... which means two agents can access the memory at the same time.
 Usually one agent writes to the memory while the another reads.
 So the memory has independent address and data buses for each agent.
 The picture above shows the first (writing) agent on top and the second (reading) at the bottom.
 More advanced blockrams allow each agent to both read and write, but the architecture shown above is the most commonly used.
 Also blockrams are usually used synchronously, so each agent has to provide a clock (not shown on the picture).

 The memories shown so far are static, which mean they hold their content simply by having power applied to them.
-Also, a static memory can be seen as a long linear array of words (you simply provide an address and have access to the matching data... no complication).
+A static memory can be seen as a long linear array of words (you simply provide an address and have access to the matching data... no complication).
 The trade-off is that the cost per bit is much higher than with...

 We are going to work with an SDRAM, which is a dynamic memory (the "D" in SDRAM).
 And in a dynamic memory, the memory is not seen as a long linear array of words, but instead is organized as a matrix (row/column) of words.